 April 8, 2020

-APR 8, limerick variations: the 6th line ("addendum-icitis")
+APR 8, limerick variations: lengthy limericks -- the 6th line ("addendum-icitis")

-On this daily blog, 6-line verses, otherwise adhering to limerick form, can be found on about 180 blogposts for the interval January 2020 to March 2023; generally these involve a final line following the A-rhyme pattern used in lines 1,2, and 5; on occasion, in another 2-3 dozen poems, second or third appended lines have also been added.
+On this daily blog, 6-line verses, otherwise adhering to limerick form, can be found on about 150 blogposts for the interval January 2020 to March 2024; generally these involve a single final "extra" line following the A-rhyme pattern used in lines 1,2, and 5.
+On occasion, in another 2-3 dozen poems, second or third appended lines have also been added; we have named these verses of 7 or more lines "run-on limericks".

 WHAT IS THE ORIGIN OF THE POETRY ON THIS SITE?